Hydrology-IFH/roger/README.md

 - write documentation for readthedocs (see `docs/`)

 ## License
-This software can be distributed freely under the GPL v3 license.
+This software can be distributed freely under the MIT license.
 Please read the LICENSE for further information.
 © 2022, Robin Schwemmle (<robin.schwemmle@hydrology.uni-freiburg.de>)